mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/http-proxy/index.md

       noProxy: [ "172.0.0.0/16", ".intra.net" ]
 ```

-In a cluster with the default configuration, the `kommander` addon is installed.
-This addon needs access to the Internet to list the available `docker.io/mesosphere/konvoy` Docker images.
-To configure the addon to use the proxy settings, modify its `values` field as follows:
+In a cluster with the default configuration, the `kommander` and `gatekeeper` addons are installed.
+Gatekeeper will automatically configure the right proxy settings to `kommander`.
+If on the other hand, `gatekeeper` is not enabled then you will have to manually configure `kommander`.

+To manually configure the addon to use the proxy settings, modify its `values` field as follows:

 ```yaml
 kind: ClusterConfiguration